Glasgow Corporation Tramways

 A formal studio portrait of GCT inspectors and the Chief Inspector (seated at the desk), taken in 1905.

-A blow-up of the above photograph showing details of the elaborate uniforms, as well as the prominent oval cap badge (see below for an example).
+An enlargement of the above photograph showing details of the elaborate uniforms, as well as the prominent oval cap badge (see below for an example).

 GCT inspector's cap badge — used until around 1905/6 - nickel.
 With thanks to Brian McGarrigle.